an3urysm/live-share/docs/collab-vscode.md

 Ready to get going with Visual Studio Live share?
 This article provides you with some useful how-tos for the Visual Studio Live Share extension for Visual Studio Code.
 See [collaboration session how-tos](collab-session.md) for information on sharing and joining collaboration sessions in VS Code and other tools.
 ## Use the scoped command menu

-Nearly all Visual Studio Live Share functions are available from the Visual Studio Code "Command Palette" that can be accessed using Ctrl + Shift + P or F1.
+Nearly all Visual Studio Live Share functions are available from the Visual Studio Code "Command Palette" that can be accessed using Ctrl+Shift+P or F1.
 You can find a complete list of commands by typing "live share".

 However, since this list can get long, you may find it easier to take advantage of a scoped command menu available from the status bar.
 Clicking on the sign in / session state icon in the status bar will immediately bring up a contextualized list of commands that are available for you to use.